LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 ![confirm addition](../ressources/img/gin-confirm-ssh.png)

-## It has been a long time since I have done this:
+## I have done this before, get me back on track:

 This section lists the checks you should carry out before using the guide, knowing that you went through it before and you should not need to install new programms or register to new websites.
 If it does not work out, go back to the relevant [first use section](#first-time-users).